garden-io/go-seed/README.md

 This Go API example only uses `mux` to create our router and then basic packages like `fmt` and `net/http`.

-We also included Unit Testing for the single endpoint created by this API `/`.
+We also included Unit Testing for the single endpoint this API `/` created.

 [Reference file](./{{cookiecutter.app_name}}/main.go)